accesscode-2-1/unit-3-project/deliverables/WeeklyRetroTemplate.md

 **Additional Topics to Discuss**:

-  *  Results: Compare your work planned with what you actually completed.
+  *  Compare your work planned with what your work completion.

-  *  People: Is your team composition working out?
+  *  Is the divison of roles in your team working?

-  *  Relationships: How is your communication and collaboration going?
+  *  How is communication and collaboration between team members?

-  *  Processes: Go over getting support, development, and code review processes.
+  *  Are you getting adequate support?
+How are you reviewing code?

-  *  Productivity: How can you improve productivity and get the most work done within the next week?
+  *  How can you improve productivity and get the most work done within the next week?